Skip to content8.3M ENTRIES PAID ·Calculate yours →

 Key Products Imported from Kuwait

 Crude oil, petroleum products, chemicals, fertilizers, and plastics are Kuwait's main exports to the US.
-Crude oil enters at 0% MFN duty, but the supply disruption has driven global prices to $118/bbl.
+Crude oil enters at 0% MFN duty; the supply disruption during the Hormuz closure drove global prices to a peak of $118/bbl, and Brent has fallen to approximately $83/bbl after Iran reopened the strait on April 17, 2026.

 Recent Changes

-Kuwaiti oil production shut in as part of the broader Gulf disruption since March 2026.
-The US naval blockade of Hormuz (April 12) further restricts shipping through the strait.
+Kuwaiti oil production shut in as part of the broader Gulf disruption from March through April 17, 2026.
+The US naval blockade of Hormuz (April 12-17) restricted shipping through the strait.
+Iran reopened the strait on April 17; commercial traffic resuming.

 Tips for Importers

-The impact on US importers is primarily through higher energy costs and supply chain disruptions rather than direct tariff changes.
-Factor elevated oil prices into landed cost calculations for all imports.
+The impact on US importers was primarily through higher energy costs and supply chain disruptions rather than direct tariff changes during the closure.
+With the strait reopened, energy costs should begin easing — factor declining oil prices into updated landed cost calculations for all imports.

 How US Tariffs on Kuwait Work